Discuss A big hole in the Canada Tile Advice area at TilersForums.com.

 I drilled two holes into the tiles and pulled the cable and the mains pipe out then terminated them into the electric shower.

-The two holes that I have made to fit the water pipe and the cables can be sealed easily enough with silicone and there are no leaks in the joints that I have made to the 15mm mains water pipe.
+The two holes that I have made to fit the water pipe and the cables can be sealed easily enough with Silicon and there are no leaks in the joints that I have made to the 15mm mains water pipe.

 I didn't really want to touch the water supply but seeing as I was in the loft and installing the electrics I agreed too.